AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ### Macarius.

-Macarius is said by Evagrius to have been ejected from his see, AD 552, for maintaining the opinions of Origen.
+Macarius is said by Evagrius to have been ejected from his see in 552, for maintaining the opinions of Origen.
 Whether universal restitution was among them is uncertain.

 ### Peter Chrysologus.

-Peter Chrysologus, AD 433, Bishop of Ravenna, in a sermon on the Good Shepherd, says the lost sheep represents \"the whole human race lost in Adam,\"and that Christ \"followed the one, seeks the one, in order that in the one he may restore all.\"
+Peter Chrysologus, 433, Bishop of Ravenna, in a sermon on the Good Shepherd, says the lost sheep represents "the whole human race lost in Adam," and that Christ "followed the one, seeks the one, in order that in the one he may restore all."

 ### Stephan Bar-Sudaili.